 Parents and kids alike can find additional termite facts and information on termite control at the official NPMA website.
 Teachers can also get their hands on termite lesson plans for grades k-2 and grades 3-5.

 Drywood termites form colonies of up to 2,500 members.
-Drywood termite colonies don’t have workers.
-Younger termites, called “false workers", do all the work for the colony.
+Like dampwood termites, drywood termite colonies don’t have workers.
+Younger termites, called “false workers,” do all the work for the colony.

 Drywood termites eat wood, wallpaper, plastics and fabric made from plants.

 Formosan termite colonies are divided into three groups: workers, soldiers and reproductives, also known as the mommies and daddies.
 They are the largest and most destructive kind of termite.

 Formosan termites eat wood and fabric made from plants.
 When they eat dead trees, these termites help the environment and make space for new plant life.